Syed-Shahrukh-Imam/NameSorter/README.md

 # NameSorter
 This is a name sorter application.
-This application takes a text containing names as a ***command-line argument***, orders the names by last name followed by first name.
+This application takes a text file containing names as a ***command-line argument***, orders the names by last name followed by first name.
 The input to the application is a command-line argument - which a text file (text file must be in src/main/resources)

 ### Before you run